beta/blog/source/_posts/2019-05-10-setup-go-dev-env-with-vscode-and-wsl.md

 ## 3. FAQ

-**(Why are my Go extension configs not working?)** If you set something in the remote configs, for example changing the format tool, but it's not working, check if there is a workspace config file and a different value is set there.
+**I change the configs of my Go extension, but they are not working.
+Why?** If you set something in the remote configs, for example changing the format tool, but it's not working, check if there is a workspace config file and a different value is set there.
 Workspace configs will shadow the others.